GateNLP/wpextract/docs/usage/download.md

 `--json-prefix JSON_PREFIX`
 : Output files with a prefix, e.g. supplying _20240101-example_ will output posts to `out_dir/20240101-example-posts.json`

+`--media-dest`
+: Path to download media files to, skipped if not supplied.
+Must be an empty directory

 **skip data**

 `--no-categories` `--no-media` `--no-pages` `--no-posts` `--no-tags` `--no-users`